CSCfi/csc-user-guide/docs/apps/pannzer.md

 ## License

-Pannzer has been published with the GNU Public Licence v3.
+Pannzer has been published with the [GNU Public Licence v3](https://www.gnu.org/licenses/gpl-3.0.html).

 ## Usage

-In puhti SANSPANZ annotation tool is taken in use with command:
+On puhti, SANSPANZ annotation tool can be accessed with the command:

     module load biokit

-After loading the module you can launch sanspanz analysis using command `runsanspanz.py`.
+After loading the module, you can launch sanspanz analysis using command `runsanspanz.py`.
 For example:
 ```text
 runsanspanz.py -R -m Pannzer -s "species name" -i  input_seqs.fasta -o results.csv
 ```
 The species name is used to determine taxonomic distances.
 The output is written to the file defined with option `-o`.
 Also three other output files are created:
 * **Pannzer.out_1** contains details of the description (DE) prediction.
 * **Pannzer.out_2** contains details of the GO prediction.
 * **Pannzer.out_3** is a summary of all predicted annotations.

 Pannzer.out_3 can be converted to HTML-format with command `anno2html.pl`:

 ```text
 anno2html.pl < Pannzer.out_3 > annotations.html
 ```
-If you upload this file to Allas with command:
+If you upload this file to Allas with the command:
 ```text
 a-flip annotations.html
 ```
-You can use the link provided by _a-flip_ to study the results with your browser.
+you can use the link provided by _a-flip_ to study the results with your browser.

-Note, that in Puhti you should always use `runsanspanz.py` with option `-R` that sends the analysis jobs to the annotation sever maintained by the Holm group.
-Thus, the job does not use the resources of Puhti and it can be run as an intercative job in a login node.
+Note, that on Puhti you should always use `runsanspanz.py` with option `-R` that sends the analysis jobs to the annotation sever maintained by the Holm group.
+Thus, the job does not use the resources of Puhti and it can be run as an intercative job on a login node.

 ## More information